 NOTHING BUT SUCCESS

 **Sehome’s Annie Moore and NW Chr.
-Lacey’s Hailey Bredeson not only won 4 team titles but placed individually on the podium each year".
+Lacey’s Hailey Bredeson won 4 team titles and placed individually on the podium each year".

 All-Time Washington State Record Holders

-Northwest Christian is the area and all-time state record holder for consecutive girls' state championship titles with 9 straight titles.
+Northwest Christian is the area and all-time state record holder for consecutive girls' state championship titles with nine straight titles.

 Most Cross-Country State Championships Coached

 Larry Weber, Pope John Paul II/Northwest Christian: 12

 Jerry Miller Capital (1); Larry Neilsen Olympia (1); Mike Michael Northwest Christian (3); Bill Kehoe Northwest Christian (6); Larry Weber JPII/Northwest Christian (12).

 All-time Washington State High School Girls Cross-Country Team Coaching Record